Your Licensed Augusta Stairlift Specialists

 Platform Lift

-Capitol District home — inclined wheelchair platform lift with yellow safety edges
+State Street home — inclined wheelchair platform with yellow safety edges

-A multi-level home near the Capitol District where Mr. Caron uses a power wheelchair full-time after a service-connected spinal injury during his Army service.
-A seated stairlift was not an option — he needed to ride his chair between floors.
-We installed an inclined wheelchair platform lift along the indoor stairway: a flat black anti-slip platform with yellow high-visibility safety edges on all thresholds, white handrails, and a keyed lockout so visiting grandchildren cannot activate it unsupervised.
-The HISA grant covered $6,800 and the MaineCare HCBS waiver covered the remaining balance.
-Mr. Caron rolls onto the platform, presses one button, and rides the incline to the upper floor without leaving his chair.
+A multi-level home on State Street where Mr. Caron uses a power wheelchair after a service-connected spinal injury.
+We installed an inclined wheelchair platform along the indoor stairway: flat black anti-slip deck, yellow high-visibility safety edges on every threshold, white handrail, keyed lockout so visiting grandchildren cannot run it.
+HISA covered $6,800 and Section 19 picked up the rest.
+He rolls on, presses one button, rides up — chair and all.

 Installation details